 The Major in Communication Studies is recommended for students who plan careers or graduate school in communication, journalism, media studies or related areas.

-Those who wish to earn the Bachelor of Arts degree in Communication Studies must complete the following procedure:
+Those who wish to earn the Bachelor of Arts degree with a major in Communication Studies must complete the following procedure:

-- Submit to the department chair a declaration of major form.
+- Submit to department chair a declaration of major form.
 In order to be accepted into the department major, students must have a 2.0 GPA overall and a 2.3 GPA in courses taken for the major.

 - The student will be assigned an advisor to assist in developing a schedule of courses to complete the major.

-- This procedure generally takes place by the first semester of the student’s junior year to ensure that the student has completed the general education requirements, and to provide time to complete the major requirements in a reasonable fashion.
+- This procedure must take place by the first semester of the student’s junior year to ensure that the student has completed the Liberal Arts Core requirements, and to provide time to complete the major requirements in a reasonable fashion.
 From time to time, the department will review the progress of the student.